wp-plugins/ebay-auction-scroller/readme.txt

 * ebay auction listing engine is powered by eas_scroller with credit to Aakash Chakravarthy.
 * The news ticker effect is powered by the [jQuery Easy ticker plugin](http://www.aakashweb.com/jquery-plugins/easy-ticker/)
-* Default color styles are by Aakash Chakravarthy.
+* Default color styles are by Aakash Chakravarthy and [webimpressions] (http://www.webimpressions.co.uk/)